haarcuba/aroma-mock/README.markdown

-# Aroma - Mocking Framework for Coffee Script
+# AromaMock - Mocking Framework for Coffee Script

 Aroma is a Coffee Script Mock Framework.
 It provides a useful scenario-expectations construct and easy, on the fly mock object generation.